kluppy/loopdown/README.md

                         requires either '--create-mirror' or '-i/--install' --pkg-server [server]
                         local server of mirrored content, for example 'http://example.org', cannot be used with'--discover-plists', requires '-i/--install'
-  --discover-plists     discover the property lists hosted by Apple for GarageBand, Logic Pro X, and MainStage 3
+  --discover-plists     discover the property lists hosted by Apple for GarageBand, Logic Pro, and MainStage 3

 loopdown v1.0.20230726, licensed under the Apache License Version 2.0
 ```